dickon/openxt-combined/README.md

 Dickon was thinking about how to do automated builds and verison control in a way that works for multiple organsiations and figured to set this up as a strawman.

+So far xenclient-oe has been imported (maintaining the author name) and I'm working through the setupoe step trying to rationalise it.
+The changes to setupoe may be unwise but some surgery is required.

 # Background

 Historically XT was built from 50+ repositories.
 All developers had push access and